 Museum of the Moving Image, Film museum in London Borough of Lambeth, United Kingdom

-Chuck Jones created original animation artwork directly on the museum's high walls during its opening preparations, including a chase sequence visible to visitors.
+Animator Chuck Jones created original animation artwork directly on the museum's high walls during opening preparations, including a chase sequence that visitors could see.
+These hand-painted works were a special and unusual feature of the place.

 Location: London Borough of Lambeth